piyush-singh07/JavaScript-Basics/README.md

 21. DOM
 22. forms
 23. Weather Application
-24. tasks and other stuff
+24. tasks and other practice